zimmski/feedme/README.md

   -h, --help            Show this help message
 ```

+The crawler fetches per default all defined feeds.
+By using the <code>--feed</code> argument, which can be used more than once, it is possible to fetch only specific feeds.
 The <code>--spec</code> argument uses the connection string parameter of the excellent <code>pg</code> package.
 Please have a look at the [official documentation](http://godoc.org/github.com/lib/pq#hdr-Connection_String_Parameters) if you need different settings.

 **Environment variables**
 ```